justasmundeikis/lithuanian-economy-net/_posts/2022-04-10-kaip-pasidalinti-zuvusiaisiais.md

 Rusijos - Ukrainos karo išvados aiškios: "Ukraina nepriklauso NATO, todėl NATO savo karių į Ukrainą nesiųs.

 >But putting troops on the ground in Ukraine, which is not a member of NATO, is a line that the US and other Western allies have not been willing to cross.
 US Ambassador to the United Nations Linda Thomas-Greenfield told CNN's Dana Bash on "State of the Union" on Sunday that the Biden administration "has made clear" the US will not "put boots on the ground.".
-"We're not going to put American troops in danger," she said.
-[CNN](https://edition.cnn.com/2022/02/27/politics/us-troops-ukraine-russia-what-matters/index.html)
+"We're not going to put American troops in danger," she said. [Šaltinis: cnn.com](https://edition.cnn.com/2022/02/27/politics/us-troops-ukraine-russia-what-matters/index.html)

 NATO, t.y.
 JAV,  niekada neskelbs karo dėl svetimos šalies atominei supergalybei.
 Matant NATO baimes tiekti naikintuvus ir gauti atsakomuosius smūgius ir galimai turėti ginti NATO rytų flangą ne žodžiais o veiksmais - irgi gana aiški indikacija, jog dabar išlaikoma [dviprasmybė dėl to, kaip JAV elgtųsi dėl Taivano](https://www.hoover.org/research/strategic-ambiguity-and-defense-taiwan), nebėra tokia jau dviprasmiška.